Diversity is Key: Fantasy football dream teams under budget constraints: Results: the dream teams

-We investigated the teams that performed the best within each budget constraint, and here present the analysis made on two seasons, 1617 and 1819, due to space limitations.
+We investigated the teams that performed the best within each budget constraint, and here present the analysis made on two seasons, 2017 and 2019, due to space limitations.
 However, interested readers are referred to \cite{mastersthesis} for further details of other seasons and further analyses.
 It may also be interesting to note the total cost and total points for the best teams within each budget constraint in \ref{tab:best_2021_cost_and_points} for the 2021 season.

-When we analysed the total points for the best teams under each budget we obtained that the points increased in a logarithmic way as shown in Figure \ref{fig:meanpointsperbudget}.
+When we analysed the total points for the best teams under each budget we obtained that the points increased logarithmically.
 As one would expect, the team with the highest points possible is that with the highest budget.
 The name, cost, and points of all the players in the best team with the highest budget for the 2021 season is show in Table \ref{tab:best_2021_players}.